ChatGPT & AI in

-The project procurement management plan encompassess the processes required to make sure project procurement is executed perfectly.
+The project procurement management plan encompasses the processes required to make sure project procurement is executed perfectly.
 It is a document that contains all that will be needed for the project.

 Having a project procurement management plan does not just result in saving money and time but it increases organizational compliance.
 It helps you define what the project will be from start to finish.
 You will have a clear vision of the project that makes it successful.

-Project procurement management plans also make everyone understand every step from start to finish.
+Project procurement management plans including procurement analytics should make everyone understand every step from start to finish.
 It helps to examine the previous procurement process which can be a guide for a cost-efficient plan.